DarshanASC6/Conversation-Bot/README.md

 - ~~Text to Speech (gTTS)~~ Done!
 - Speech Recognition
-    - I have a massive backlog of videos to consult.
-I might actually post all my resources when I finish this.
+    - ~~I have a massive backlog of videos to consult.
+I might actually post all my resources when I finish this.~~ Done!

 - ~~Multiple Python files because organization~~
      - ~~Yeah.
 Why not.~~